 Learn reasons and rationale for arranging for the services of a Child Care Health Consultant (CCHC).
 Explain the role of the CCHC and identify resources for help in locating a CCHC.
 View video segments accessible online.
 If you are unable to view the segments online, you can request a DVD that includes them by contacting ECELS.

-A current poster with guidelines for CPR, including choking and first aid for other emergency conditions is aviailable from the American Academy of Pediatrics bookstore.
+A current poster with guidelines for CPR, including choking and first aid for other emergency conditions is available from the American Academy of Pediatrics bookstore.
 The guidelines say give Compressions first, then check the Airway, and then support Breathing with mouth to nose and mouth or mouth-to-mouth breaths (C-A-B).
 The C-A-B sequence applies to adults, children and infants.
 It does not apply to newborns.
-The AA's "3-in-1 First Aid/Choking/CPR"poster/chart gives these instructions and gives brief instructions for what to do for common injuries too.
-Visit the AAP Bookstore to order copies of the new poster/chart.
-Reviewed and updated 6/2013.
+The AAP "3-in-1 First Aid/Choking/CPR" poster gives these instructions and gives brief instructions for what to do for common injuries too.
+Visit the AAP Bookstore to order copies of the new poster.
+Reviewed and updated 5/2018.

 In the United States, every day, about 10 people die from drowning.
 About one in five are children 14 years of age and younger.
 Five times more children survive near drowning.
 Children 1-4 years of age have the highest drowning rates.
 Drowning is second only to motor vehicle passenger and pedestrian accidents as the highest causes of unintentional injury-related death.